GitOps (CI/CD)

 /README.md

-- inventory: Contains the list of hosts or servers for Ansible to manage.
+- inventory: Contains a list of servers to manage.
+See the inventory example.

 The CI pipeline:

-: Tests connectivity to all hosts using ansible ping.run-playbook
+- test-connect: Tests connectivity to all hosts using ansible ping.

 An additional step, "run-check-diff", is introduced to preview the changes that will be applied to the target servers.
 The "run-playbook" step is triggered manually for better control.